Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Oktober 2024 03.26.42 UTC
+- WIB: Selasa, 29 Oktober 2024 04.23.44 UTC
-- WITA: Selasa, 29 Oktober 2024 04.26.42 UTC
+- WITA: Selasa, 29 Oktober 2024 05.23.44 UTC
-- WIT: Selasa, 29 Oktober 2024 05.26.42 UTC
+- WIT: Selasa, 29 Oktober 2024 06.23.44 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational